maidsafe-archive/maidsafe_types/README.md

 For windows, download and use the [prebuilt mingw library](https://download.libsodium.org/libsodium/releases/libsodium-1.0.2-mingw.tar.gz).
 Extract and place the libsodium.a file in "bin\x86_64-pc-windows-gnu" for 64bit System or "bin\i686-pc-windows-gnu" for a 32bit system.

-#Todo
+#Todo Items

+## [0.1.4]
+- [ ] Remove anonymous public types
   - [ ] Anonymous public types to be included as part of the body of the public type
   - [ ] Change tests to reflect the above task

+- [ ] Modifications to Id types
   - [ ] Remove name from types to enhance type invariance
   - [ ] Add a member of signature type to Id types.
 The signature in pure keys is sign_using_own_private_key(public         keys + type tag).
 And in dependent keys, is sign_using_owner_private_key(public keys + owner public key +          type tag)
+  - [ ] Remove maid_signature and mpid_signature from PublicMaid and PublicAnMaid
+  - [ ] Write tests to confirm invariants of all types

+- [ ] SafeCoin type
   - [ ] add SafeCoin entry type which should have i) owners, ii) previous owners and iii) signatures created by            previous owners to verify the transaction approved by them, and iv) Type tag
   - [ ] Implement and test Sendable, Encodable, Decodable, PartialEq and fmt::Debug traits for SafeCoin Type

-- [ ] Remove maid_signature and mpid_signature from PublicMaid and PublicAnMaid
+- [ ] Visual presentation
   - [ ] Provide Shona with modifications required in Types representations
-- [ ] Write tests to confirm invariants of all types
+  - [ ] Come up intiuitive representation of types